stigtsp/jfpg/README.md

 	calculate the same shared key for all of their messages.
 This may be added in the future.

-- JFPG does not manage keys for you.
+- jfpg does not manage keys for you.
 This is a problem that is likely beyond the ability of a command line utility to handle properly.

 As always, if you do find a security problem or bug,